drexed/active_object/README.md

 ```

 ####Constantize:####
-`constantize` converts a string in an object. `Rails Safe`
+`constantize` converts a string in an object.

 ```ruby
 "Example::String".constantize #=> Class Object
 ```

 ####Dasherize:####
-`dasherize` and `dasherize!` replaces underscores with dashes in the string. `Rails Safe`
+`dasherize` and `dasherize!` replaces underscores with dashes in the string.

 ```ruby
 "example_string".dasherize #=> "example-string"
 ```

 ####Deconstantize:####
-`deconstantize` and `deconstantize!` removes the rightmost segment from the constant expression in the string. `Rails Safe`
+`deconstantize` and `deconstantize!` removes the rightmost segment from the constant expression in the string.

 ```ruby
 "Example::String".deconstantize   # => "Example"